 Comparable resins (bioplastics), made out of corn and starch, are not any better.
 Your parents likely told you not to throw away your food.
 Well, they were wise.
 In short, throwing away such packaging drives the price of food through the roof, significantly impacting the world’s poor.
 Growing corn for bioplastics means there is less land to grow corn for food.
 In addition, corn is a huge feed crop for chickens and cows, costing farmers more money — and that cost is passed to consumers.
 Corn also depletes the soil of its nutrients every season, so farmers have to wait two years before replanting it in the same field.
 Therefore, biodegradable does not necessarily equate to sustainable.

 Let’s move on to compostable.
 Compostable means that products will decompose into CO2, biomass and water in roughly 90 days, similar to paper products.
 Sounds fantastic in theory, but they need more energy to produce them, and they require oxygen to degrade; therefore, burying them in a landfill will not work effectively.
 They are generally not taken curbside and generally require a high-heat commercial compost facility, which again is not readily available, to decompose.
-Just ask the residents of Portland and other cities that have actually banned compostable plastics from their compostable facilities, and they will likely tell you their desire to be eco-friendly died on the vine.

 What about wood fiber products?
 Well, first consideration is global deforestation, which impacts the environment.
 In addition, these packages use bonding agents (adhesives) to hold the slurry fibers together and assist with moisture; therefore, they are conventionally lined with thin polymer film (PE).
 This type of tray requires a combination of adhesives, oil-based polymers, and cellulose (wood fiber) in order for the film to adhere to the fiber.
 The Materials Recovery Facilities (MRF), which handle recycling, cannot separate the film (which is recyclable) from the fiber (which is not recyclable).
 And the composting facility, which is generally required for the fiber portion of the tray to degrade, cannot separate the paper side (which is compostable) from the film (which is not compostable).
 The result: you now have a package that cannot be composted, biodegraded, or recycled.